Dead Like Me: Critical response

 On Rotten Tomatoes, the first season has an approval rating of 69% with an average score of 6.3 out of 10 based on 16 reviews.
 The website's critical consensus reads, "Dead Like Me is a required [sic] (after)taste, but the series' acidic wit and wry observations about the simple pleasures of life and death overcome the deficit in likable characters."
+The second season holds an approval rating of 100% with an average score of 7.5/10 based on 7 reviews.